markmelling/aws-image-classification-tuning/README.md

 ## Standout Suggestions
 **TODO (Optional):** This is where you can provide information about any standout suggestions that you have attempted.

+Used PyTorch Datapipes in order to determine means and standard deviations of the images.
+Able to deploy updated script via model